 The Company records compensation and benefits expense for all cash and deferred compensation, benefits and related taxes as earned by its employees.
-Compensation and benefits expense also includes fees earned by temporary employees and contractors who perform similar services to those performed by the Company's employees, primarily software development and project management activities.
+Compensation and benefits expense also includes fees earned by temporary employees and contractors who perform similar services to those performed by the Company's employees.